-- If the next duty station is within the United States, PCSing is like moving from one town to another.
+- PCSing is like moving from one town to another if the next duty station is within the United States.
 On-base housing generally imposes a two-pet limit.

-- Breed specific legislation, or BSL, prohibits ownership of certain breeds of dogs within a given municipality, and your particular branch or service or base will have its own restrictions.
+- Breed specific legislation, or BSL, prohibits ownership of certain breeds of dogs within a given municipality.
+Your particular branch or service or base will have its own restrictions.
 Even if your duty station permits certain types of dogs, the municipality in which it resides might not.
 In those circumstances you could not legally take your pet off base.
 Know before you go.

-- Check with the destination base, Department of Agriculture and consulate of the destination country when moving overseas for any specific pet health, transport and quarantine issues that may apply to your pet.
+- When moving overseas, check with the destination base, Department of Agriculture, and consulate of the destination country for specific health, transport, and quarantine issues that may apply to your pet.

-- To enter Europe, the pet has to be accompanied by the proper veterinary documentation and paperwork.
-There is no quarantine period required, with the exception of Ireland and Sweden.
-Effective January 1, 2012, quarantine is no longer required in the United Kingdom; you can see all up-to-date pet transport rules for the U.K. here.
+- To enter Europe your pet will need proper veterinary documentation and paperwork.
+There is no quarantine period, with the exception of Ireland and Sweden.

-- If going to Guam, Japan or Korea, pets are required to have all their documentation, paperwork and shots.
+- If traveling to Guam, Japan or Korea, pets are required to have all their documentation, paperwork and shots.
 There is a quarantine period as well.

 - Talk to the base veterinarian at your current duty station.
 In many cases, he or she will be able to provide helpful information and pre-travel tips.

-However, service members living in the barracks are not allowed to have pets.
+However, service members living in the barracks are not permitted to have pets.

 If you have to leave your pet behind

-Not-for-profit military pet foster organizations are usually not a long-term solution either; they’re set up to assist primarily in deployment situations.
-However, some do offer short-term fostering for service members who PCS out of the country, but whose pets are unable to travel at the same time due to weather conditions or quarantine.
+However, some of these organizations offer short-term fostering for service members who PCS out of the country, but whose pets are unable to travel at the same time due to weather conditions or quarantine.
 These foster arrangements can last up to six months.